Cozy Peach Kitchen

 Labeled ingredients used to make butternut squash.

-• Butternut squash: If you're new to butternut squash, I share how to prepare a butternut squash here.
+• Butternut squash: This recipe uses one small butternut squash.
 For an even easier option, you can often find pre-diced butternut squash at grocery stores.

 • Arugula: This salad green adds a pop of color and zesty/spicy flavor.
 Alternatively, you can use equivalent amounts of spinach or kale.
 Frozen greens will work if cooked before adding to the pasta.

-• Angel hair pasta: I like angel hair pasta because it cooks quickly, but you can really use any pasta you have on hand.
-Linguine, spaghetti, or even short pasta like penne will work.
+• Spaghetti: I like spaghetti because it cooks quickly, but you can really use any pasta you have on hand.
+Linguine, angel hair, or even short pasta like penne will work.
 Try whole grain pasta for additional fiber and flavor, or use a bean pasta to increase the protein.

 • Great northern beans are an easy way to add plant-based protein to pasta.
 Cannellini beans or chickpeas also work.